 Looking for locals who are actually here to meet someone?
 That's exactly who's on HawaiiDating.net.
 Create a free profile

-The thing every national app gets wrong about Hawaii
+The two things every national dating app gets wrong in Hawaii

-Before we compare specific apps, you need to understand the two structural problems that make dating in Hawaii different from anywhere on the mainland.
+Before we compare specific apps, you need to understand the two structural problems that make dating apps in Hawaii behave differently from anywhere on the mainland.
 Every recommendation below comes back to these.

 The pool is small and geographically split.
 Hawaii's whole population is around [1.4 million], spread across islands separated by ocean.
 A match in Hilo and a match in Honolulu aren't going on a spontaneous date; that's a flight.
 National apps set a "distance" radius designed for a continuous landmass.
 On islands, fifteen miles can mean a different island entirely.
 The practical effect: your real, datable pool is far smaller than the app's headline numbers suggest.